FreeJHack/ClevoService/README.md

  The `CONF` method may also include two properties for controlling the backlight intensity levels, `KbdDimmingLevel` and `KbdLevels`.
  KbdDimmingLevel is the intesity of the backlight when dimmed, if AutoDim is active.
  KbdLevels is an array containing four backlight levels used by ClevoService to chamge the backlight intesity when `Fn -` or `Fn +` keys are pressed.
- Iindex zero is the lowest, three the highest.
+ Index zero is the lowest, three the highest.
 The value is in the range 0÷255.
  Those properties can be added to the `CONF` method otherwise the default values will be used instead.

 # How to install